EwenG/replique.el/README.md

 ## Clojurescript and cljc support

-Replique supports autocompletion and [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style socumentation for Clojurescript with the limitation that autocompletion does not work for interop calls.
+Replique supports autocompletion and [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style documentation for Clojurescript with the limitation that autocompletion does not work for interop calls.

 Clojurescript code can be evaluated in the browser, optionaly in the context of a web application.
 Others javascript environments are not currently supported.